devikaatgit/MyRCodes/README.md

 #MLmodels.R - Commands for renning ML models for transcriptomic data and performance evaluation by caret package

 #pval.R - Working with p-values and q-values

+#fisher.R - How to calculate fisher test p-value for a complete det of omic data by using apply function